cloudnative-pg/cnpg-i-hello-world/doc/development.md

 rpc MutateCluster(OperatorMutateClusterRequest) returns (OperatorMutateClusterResult) {}
 ```

-This interface allows the plugins to implement important features like:
+This interface allows plugins to implement important features like:

 1. validating the cluster manifest during the creation and mutations
    (it is expected that the plugin validate the parameters assigned to their